chapagainmanoj/game_analysis/README.md

 # Game Analysis

-## Part 1: Event parser

-Create a game state handler for league of legends that can process multiple types of events and update the current status accordingly.
-The implementation should keep track of all the variables that represent the state of the game at any given time, and update the relevant ones as needed.
+It's a game state handler for league of legends that can process multiple types of events and update the current status accordingly.
+The implementation keeps track of all the variables that represent the state of the game at any given time, and update the relevant ones as needed.